gzmoz/gzmoz/README.md

 <div align="center">
   <p align="center">
-    // currently working on PawNav — a mobile app that helps people report lost and found pets.
+    // currently working on PawNav — a mobile app that helps people report lost and found pets. <br>
     // the app focuses on location-based posts, clear listings, and simple flows for real situations.
   </p>